What date does Parrtjima occur?

 Parrtjima will take place at the Alice Springs Desert Park on Larapinta Drive.

 How much does Parrtjima cost?

 Parrtjima is a free event.
-Please register your interest on the event home page.
+Please register your interesti attending and select a session time.

 Is Parrtjima wheelchair accessible?

 Yes.
 All buses accommodate wheelchairs and there will be a designated wheelchair accessible viewing area and accessible flooring provided for movement around the festival site.